naveengujjar29/data-archival/README.md

 - **Archival**: Move selected records to the archival DB.
 - **Cleanup**: Optionally delete records from the application DB after the configured `deleteAfter` period.

-#### Assumptions
-- All tables to be archived must include a `created_at` timestamp column.
-- The archival process is designed for small to medium datasets.
-Batch processing may be required for large datasets.

 #### Key Decisions
 ##### Choice of PostgreSQL
 The decision to use PostgreSQL for both the Application Database (`archival-app`) and Archival Database (`archival_db`) was driven by several key factors: